SpiralMoon/maplestory.openapi/README-en.md

 <p align="center">This library project enables the use of the MapleStory OpenAPI of Nexon.</p>

 >💻 This library is maintained in sync with Nexon OpenAPI patches.
 It is recommended to always use the latest version.
 >
-> 🌏 Notice 1: Starting from version 3.0.0, support for multiple service regions has been added.
-You can now retrieve data from [KMS](https://maplestory.nexon.com/) and [MSEA](http://www.maplesea.com/index/).
+>🌏 Notice 1: Starting from version 3.4.0, support for tms region has been added.
+You can now retrieve data from [KMS](https://maplestory.nexon.com/), [TMS](https://maplestory.beanfun.com/), [MSEA](http://www.maplesea.com/index/).
+>
+>🌏 Notice 2: Starting from version 3.0.0, support for msea region has been added.
 >
 > 💡 Notice 2: Migration is required when updating from version 2.x.x to 3.0.0.
 Please refer to the documentation for details.